 information, here it is:

-Digital photos may also be placed on a disc and mailed to us at the address at the bottom of this page.
+Digital photos may also be placed on a disc or thumb drive and mailed to us at the address at the bottom of this page.

 If you would prefer to send in the photos and/or information by regular mail, please use the address at the bottom of this page.
 If you would like the materials to be returned, let us know, and they will be scanned and promptly sent back to you.
 Please do not forget to include your return address.

-All materials that you wish us to keep will be placed in the archives of the USS Bowfin Submarine Museum & Park, located on the shores of Pearl Harbor, next to the Arizona Memorial Visitor Center.
+All materials that you wish us to keep will be placed in the archives of the Pacific Fleet Submarine Museum (formerly known as the USS Bowfin Submarine Museum & Park), located on the shores of Pearl Harbor, next to the Arizona Memorial Visitor Center.
 The archives are open by appointment to family and friends of our honored submariners, and to qualified historians.

 Photo Retouching and Colorizing